Ali Akbar Khan: Career

 Khan, after years of rigorous training, gave his debut performance at a music conference in Allahabad in 1936, at the age of 13.
 Three years later, in December 1939, he accompanied Ravi Shankar on the sarod during the latter's debut performance at the same conference; this was the first of many jugalbandis (duets) between the two musicians.
 In 1938 Khan gave his first recital on All India Radio (AIR), Bombay (accompanied on the tabla by Alla Rakha), and starting in January 1940, he gave monthly performances on AIR, Lucknow.
 Finally in 1944, both Shankar and Khan left Maihar to start their professional careers as musicians; Shankar went to Bombay, while Khan became the youngest music director for AIR, Lucknow, and was responsible for solo performances and composing for the radio orchestra.

 In 1943, on his father's recommendation, Khan was appointed a court musician for the Maharaja of Jodhpur, Umaid Singh.
 There, he taught and composed music besides giving recitals and was accorded the title of Ustad by the Maharaja.
 When the princely states were wound down with India's independence in 1947 and Maharaja Hanwant Singh died in a plane crash in 1952, Khan moved to Bombay.

 In Bombay, he won acclaim as a composer of several film scores, including Chetan Anand's Aandhiyan (1952).
 Lata Mangeshkar sang the title song, "Har Kahin Pe Shaadmani" and as a token of her respect to sarod maestro, did not charge any fee.
-This was followed by Satyajit Ray's Devi (1960), Merchant-Ivory's The Householder, and Tapan Sinha's Khudito Pashan ("Hungry Stones", 1960), for which he won the "Best Musician of the Year" award.
-He also played sarod for a song in 1955 film Seema which had the music composed by Shankar Jaikishan.
+This was followed by Satyajit Ray's Devi (1960), Merchant-Ivory's The Householder, and Tapan Sinha's Kshudhita Pashan ("Hungry Stones", 1960), for which he won the "Best Musician of the Year" award.
+He also played sarod for a song in 1955 film Seema which had the music composed by Shankar-Jaikishan.
 Later in 1993, he would score some of the music for Bernardo Bertolucci's Little Buddha.